-- The cadets are to be briefed prior to the start of the activity by a guest speaker from the service group being assisted, to include an explanation of: - the objectives of the activity; - resources required; - set up of the activity; and - o safety guidelines while performing the activity (as required). - Cadets will participate in the activity, under supervision (activity to be determined by the CO). - The cadets are to be de-briefed on their participation in the activity immediately following the activity.
+- 1. Brief the cadets on safety guidelines or any other guidelines pertaining to the activity. - 2.
+Have the guest speaker from the service group being assisted, include an explanation of: - a. the objectives of the activity, - b. resources required, - c. the set-up of the activity, and - d. safety guidelines while performing the activity. - 3.
+Have the cadets participate in the activity and where possible, perform the duties of a team leader. - 4.
+Have the guest speaker debrief the cadets.